Picture created by author with Photoshop 4.0.1 – 7/23/97

 Ernest Knowles, Captain, USNR (Retired)

 A side-note about this writing.
-In 1963, I was a young LTJG in the Navy, weathering such storms and wondering:
+In 1963, as a young LTJG in the Navy, I was used such storms and often wondered:

-• (1) Why we could find submarines at longer distances in the middle of the Pacific Ocean, but not off the California Coast;
+- (1) Why we could we find submarines at longer distances in the middle of the Pacific Ocean, but not off the California Coast;

-• (2) Why ocean waves built up so quickly in the Taiwan Straits compared to the deep middle of the Pacific Ocean;
+- (2) Why do ocean waves built up so quickly in the Taiwan Straits compared to the deep middle of the Pacific Ocean;

-• (5) Why we often sailed through well organized and parallel crest-lines of waves (“swell”) in a windless open ocean, but through very chaotic and unorganized “seas” in the middle of storms.
+- (5) Why did we often sailed through well organized and parallel crest-lines of waves (“swell”) in a windless open ocean, but other times through very chaotic and unorganized “seas” in the middle of storms.

 The intricacies of the sea one can leave to the scientist.